mvadood/graph-traversal/README.md

 Syntax aside, these are some of the considerations I had in mind when coding this assignment:

 * **TDD**: There are test cases for every part, and they can run almost independently of other files.
-* I thought adding **graph visualisation** could help verify the code output, so I used Graphviz and dot files.
+* **Graph Visualisation**: I thought adding graph visualisation could help verify the code output, so I used Graphviz and dot files.
-* I stuck with the suggested way of defining graphs as per this reference.
-The only issue I see with that is the vector formulation allows **parallel edges**.
+* **Graph Formulation**: I stuck with the suggested way of defining graphs as per this reference.
+The only issue I see with that is the vector formulation allows *parallel edges*.
 This could be replaced by a set, which I showcased in `graph_test.clj`.
-* For unweighted graphs, it makes more sense to use **BFS** for calculating the shortest paths instead of **Dijkstra**.
+* **Unweighted Graphs**: For unweighted graphs, it makes more sense to use *BFS* for calculating the shortest paths instead of *Dijkstra*.
 However, I've added a function in `graph.clj` to convert an unweighted graph into a weighted one (with weights = 1) so that the same shortest paths function can be used for both without modification.
-* I was curious how **exception handling** works in Clojure, so exceptions are thrown whenever the number of edges isn't within `(N, N*(N-1))`.
+* **Exception Handling**: I was curious how *exception handling* works in Clojure, so exceptions are thrown whenever the number of edges isn't within `(N, N*(N-1))`.
 More exceptions should be thrown for other cases, such as when floor-weight > cap_weight during random graph generation or calling the convert-to-weighted function on an already weighted graph.
 I need to learn more about this in production environments.
-* I wanted to see how functions can be passed around in Clojure.
-A good test case for this was how we can create **connected graphs**.
+* **Passing Functions**: I wanted to see how functions can be passed around in Clojure.
+A good test case for this was how we can create *connected graphs*.
 In order to create a [weakly] connected graph, all nodes must be reachable from each other (ignoring directions).
 That essentially means creating a [spanning tree](https://en.wikipedia.org/wiki/Spanning_tree) first, and then adding any additional edges afterward.
 There are multiple ways to create a spanning tree.
 I have implemented one default method, which chains all nodes together sequentially.
 However, there are other ways to do this.
 For example, one way is to connect all nodes to a single node.
 Therefore, `make-graph` takes a `spanning-tree-fn` function as its input in case someone wants to implement a different version of the spanning tree.